mhlinder/NESS17/md/travel-accommodations.md

 [here](http://summer.studentactivities.uconn.edu/things-to-do-outside-u/).

 Nathan Hale Inn is the conference hotel on campus.
-A block of room have been reserved for the conference on a first-come-first-serve basis.
-A block of dorm rooms have also been reserved.
 Please make your reservations at your earliest convenience.

 Two social events have been planned.